BackyardBrains/ComputationalSpikerBox/README.md

 # Computational SpikerBox (CSB)

-The **Computational SpikerBox** (CSB) is a hardware-based lab platform designed to introduce students to **computational neuroscience**.
-Developed by the engineers at Backyard Brains, the CSB enables students to explore how ion channels of neurons funciton using **mathematical models**.
-Studentsi nteract with **physical knobs**” to open, shut, ot operate Na++, K++ amd other Ion Channels.
-Optional Addon boards allow studenrts to engage in virtual electrophysiology, determining which neruon-type the electrode is picking up by interactng with various sensors (touch, vibraion, light, heat, etc) — bridging neuroscience theory with hands-on experience.
+The **Computational SpikerBox** (CSB) is a hardware-based lab platform that introduces students to **computational neuroscience**.
+Developed by the engineers at Backyard Brains, the CSB enables students to explore how ion channels of neurons function using **mathematical models**.
+Students interact with **physical knobs**” to open, shut, or operate Na++, K++, and other Ion Channels.
+Optional Addon boards allow students to engage in virtual electrophysiology, determining which neuron type the electrode picks up by interacting with various sensors (touch, vibration, light, heat, etc) — bridging neuroscience theory with hands-on experience.

 ## Overview

 - **What It Does**
   1. **Hodgkin-Huxley-Serbe Model**: A spiking neuron model where students can twist knobs (ion channel conductances) to see how poisons and venums can affect the nervous system.
-  2. **Izhikevich + TinyML Model**: An “EPhys Neuron Identification Game” that integrates **machine learning** to classify sensor data and drive a simplified neuron model in real time.
+  2. **Izhikevich + TinyML Model**: An “EPhys Neuron Identification Game” that integrates **machine learning** to classify sensor data and drive a simplified neuron model in real-time.

 - **Who It’s For**
   - **Teachers** can run a single CSBox in front of the class, or